final-israel/pytest-ansible-playbook-runner/README.rst

 ===================================

-This repository contains `pytest`_ `plugin`_ which provides an easy way to generate fixtures for running particular `ansible playbooks`_, so that you can run full playbook during setup phase of a test case.
-This is useful when you already have playbook files you would like to reuse during test setup or plan to maintain test setup in ansible playbooks for you to be able to use it both during test run setup and directly via ansible for other purposes (automatically during deployment or manually when needed).
+This repository contains `pytest`_ `plugin`_ which provides an easy way to run particular `ansible playbooks`_ during setup phase of a test case.
+This is useful when
+you already have some playbook files you would like to reuse during test setup or plan to maintain test setup in ansible playbooks for you to be able to use it both during test run setup and directly via ansible for other purposes (automatically during deployment or manually when needed).